 I wasn’t born with a lot of grit, it’s something that I’ve developed over several years and a lot of practice.

-As part of my job as a copywriter, I create content to help overwhelmed empaths develop grit in order to achieve their goals in life and live a calm, fulfilling existence.
+A part of my job as an artist is to create content to help overwhelmed empaths develop grit in order to achieve their goals in life and live a calm, fulfilling existence.

 Setbacks in my business, my career as an entrepreneur, health issues and challenges in relationships are all things that I’ve felt like throwing in the Too Hard To Deal With basket so I can just forget about them.

 But ignoring the difficult and challenging things would only result in me lying on the sofa and pitying myself into the small hours, chasing down a tub of ice cream with a bag of crisps.